Powerlearnproject/se-day1-assignment-usanCode/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

 Answer:

-Software Development Life Cycle (SDLC) are steps and phases of the development of a software from its conception to its delivery.
+Software Development Life Cycle (SDLC) are steps or phases of the development of a software from its conception to its delivery.
 Phases to create a software:

--Requirements:  What are needed for the conception of the software, documentation; to know what is needed to build the software.
+-Requirements:  What are needed for the conception of the software,documentation; to know what is needed to build the software.

 -Design: define the software architecture and user interface.
 It is like conceiving the skeleton of the body , to know how the various parts of the body will act.

 -Implementation: writing the code and building the software according to the design specifications.

 -Testing: here we verify if the software works well.

 -Deployment: allowing users and customers to use it.

 -Maintenance: ongoing control, updating and support.

  All these phases have to be followed.